BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 • Liquidity: Gold generally enjoys strong demand and is widely accepted as collateral.
 This makes it relatively liquid and accessible during periods of financial need.

 • Ownership convenience: With instruments like digital gold, ownership has become more convenient, accessible, and secure.
-This also enhances liquidity, because unlike physical gold, digital gold can be sold online swiftly (subject to demand and applicable settlement timelines).
+This also enhances liquidity, because unlike physical gold, digital gold can be sold online relatively easily, depending on platform policies, demand, and applicable settlement timelines.

 *Past performance may or may not be sustained in future.